samailayusuf/Node-Mongo-CRUD-Backend/README.md

 ## How to use
 -> Clone repo
--> run `npm install`
+-> run `npm install` to install dependencies
--> using postman or any API client, test routes.
+-> using postman or any API client to test routes.
 -> Add new product (POST), UPDATE, GET, and DELETE
 -> see thing.js for schema description
 -> type`node server` to run application (server.js is the entry point)